MRBlach/email-template-mail-order-service/README.md

 ### You may also like..

-+ [HTML Email Template: example e-commerce campaign](https://github.com/MRBlach/email-template-restaurant-promo "example restaurant promotion") - Promote your meal deals.
++ [HTML Email Template: example restaurant promotion](https://github.com/MRBlach/email-template-restaurant-promo "example restaurant promotion") - Promote your meal deals.